Kingxukai/linux/Documentation/bpf/prog_cgroup_sysctl.rst

   (``1``).
 This field is read-only.

 * ``file_pos`` indicates file position sysctl is being accessed at, read or written.
 This field is read-write.
-Writing to the field sets the starting position in sysctl proc file ``read(2)`` will be reading from or ``write(2)`` will be writing to.
-Writing zero to the field can be used e.g. to override whole sysctl value by ``bpf_sysctl_set_new_value()`` on ``write(2)`` even when it's called by user space on ``file_pos > 0``.
-Writing non-zero value to the field can be used to access part of sysctl value starting from specified ``file_pos``.
+Writing to the woke field sets the woke starting position in sysctl proc file ``read(2)`` will be reading from or ``write(2)`` will be writing to.
+Writing zero to the woke field can be used e.g. to override whole sysctl value by ``bpf_sysctl_set_new_value()`` on ``write(2)`` even when it's called by user space on ``file_pos > 0``.
+Writing non-zero value to the woke field can be used to access part of sysctl value starting from specified ``file_pos``.
 Not all sysctl support access with ``file_pos != 0``, e.g. writes to numeric sysctl entries must always be at file position ``0``.
 See also ``kernel.sysctl_writes_strict`` sysctl.